Vyral/base-template/_posts/2021-09-24-introducing-our-team-member-kelly-carothers.md

 5:52 - Wrapping up

 Hopefully, you enjoyed getting to know a great member of our team a little better.
 If you or someone you know has interest in learning more about the available positions on our team, please reach out to us at (717) 216-0860 or [dave@davehooketeam.com](mailto:dave@davehooketeam.com).
-We have plenty of awesome agents like Kelly ready to help.